jonascarpay/apecs/examples/Shmup.md

 ```

 You might already have noticed that there is more than one way to divide
 your game state into components.
-For example, since Player, Target,
+For example, since `Player`, `Target`,
-Bullet, and Particle are mutually exclusive, we could have enforced that
+`Bullet`, and `Particle` are mutually exclusive, we could have enforced
-by doing
+that by doing

 ```haskell
 data EtyType = Player | Target | Bullet | Particle Color Double